epam/aws-syndicate/README.md

 *Note:* you may not specify `--access_key` and `--secret_key` params.
 It this case Syndicate will try to find your credentials by the path `~/.aws`.

+*Note:* You can deploy your application with Syndicate using temporary credentials obtained with `aws sts get-session-token` cli command.
+In such cases, `session_token` parameter should be used to pass session token into the Syndicate config.

 After the configuration files will be generated the command will return the following message: